TRACE: Grounding Time Series in Context for Multimodal Embedding and Retrieval: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduce \name, a multimodal framework that aligns time series with textual descriptions at both channel and sample levels.
 Extensive experiments demonstrate that \name outperforms strong baselines across retrieval, standalone encoding, retrieval-augmented settings, and generalizes well across model families.
 One limitation is that \name relies on supervised textual alignment, which may not be readily available in all domains.
-Future work includes extending to more real-world domains and exploring more expressive integration mechanisms for time-series RAG.
-We refer to Appendix~\ref{app:discussion} for detailed discussion on social impact and future works.
+In future work, we plan to extend \name to support weakly supervised and semi-supervised settings, where textual context is partially missing or noisy.
+Another promising direction is integrating domain adaptation techniques to improve generalization across unseen domains and sensor modalities (\eg image, video).
+Moreover, exploring autoregressive generation conditioned on retrieved time series–text pairs may further enhance understanding tasks in temporal modeling.
+We refer to Appendix~\ref{app:discussion} for a detailed discussion on social impact.